murp9702/mealsForMiles/src/pages/pricing/index.md

         Let us handle all the logistics while you day dream about your next adventure!
       items:
-        - Custom recipes tailored to your food sensativities and preferences
+        - Custom recipes tailored to your dietary needs and preferences
         - Pick the packaging to fit your adventure needs
         - Meals shipped to your house ready to go!
+        - Prices starting at $12.00 per meal
         - Contact us for a personalized quote
       plan: Zero Day
       price: $